nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 share structured, detailed information ([metadata](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/CFDE-glossary/#metadata)) about their experimental resources with the research community at large, widening and deepening access to usable observational data.
-One immediate consequence will be a drastic simplification in the effort required to perform meta-analysis of results from multiple independent teams studying similar health-related phenomena.
+One of C2M2's primary missions is to meaningfully reduce the effort needed to perform meta-analysis of results from multiple independent teams studying similar health-related phenomena.

-## DCC Metadata Submissions
+## DCC metadata submissions

 DCCs collect and provide metadata submissions
 (C2M2 [instances](https://cfde-published-documentation.readthedocs-hosted.com/en/latest/CFDE-glossary/#c2m2-instance))